Electric field reconstruction with three polarizations for the radio detection of ultra-high energy particles: Statistical performance of the analytical minimization method

-As discussed in section \ref{2pvs3p}, the vertical polarization enhances reconstruction precision when the electric field is reconstructed with the matrix inversion method.
-This holds true for the analytical least-squares ($\chi^2$) method as well.
-We will use $\psi_{68}$, the range containing 34\% of events on either side of the most probable value of the relative error distribution, to compare the resolution of the results obtained using 2 and 3 polarizations independent of bias.
-Figure \ref{fig:snr} shows the $\psi_{68}$ of the Hilbert peak as a function of SNR.
+The addition of the vertical polarization improves the precision of the electric field reconstruction using the analytical $\chi^2$ minimization method.
+To objectively compare the resolution of results obtained using two- and three-polarization configurations independent of systematic bias, we employ the half-width of the 68\% confidence interval $W_{\psi_{68}}$ – defined as 34th percentile above and below the median of the relative error distribution, to compare the resolution of the results obtained using 2 and 3 polarizations independent of bias.
+Figure \ref{fig:snr} illustrates the $W_{\psi_{68}}$ associated with the PEA plotted as a function of SNR.

-Adding the vertical polarization significantly improves the reconstruction accuracy across all the SNR range by a factor of 3 to 5, or even more at low SNR, underscoring the critical role of the vertical polarization in refining the reconstruction of the electric field.
+Adding the vertical polarization improves the reconstruction accuracy across the full SNR range by a factor of 3 to 5, or even more at low SNR, underscoring the critical role of the vertical polarization in refining the reconstruction of the electric field.